 If you’re managing the migration yourself, yes you can save some money, but it’s not an easy task.
 Many businesses prefer to bring in a third party to manage it for them – making the whole process simple and straightforward.

 Why choose Ashdown Solutions?

 With over 40 years’ experience in IT, we provide small and medium sized businesses with reliable managed IT solutions designed to accelerate their growth.
 We are experts in migrating to Office 365 and can help you migrate mailbox data with ease.
-We can also assist with an office 365 migration plan, if that’s all you need.
+We can also assist with an office 365 migration plan if that’s all you need.

 A trusted partner

-We’re committed to training our team so we can ensure we get the best results for our clients when deploying Office 365 solutions.
+We are committed to training our team so we can ensure we get the best results for our clients when deploying Office 365 solutions.
 We have achieved certified Microsoft Silver Small and Midmarket Cloud Solutions partner status.

-We’ve built close working relationships with businesses across Sussex, Surrey and Kent who trust us to manage their business IT and technology solutions, including migrating to Office 365.
+We have built close working relationships with businesses across Sussex, Surrey and Kent who trust us to manage their business IT and technology solutions, including migrating to Office 365.
 Our clients enjoy working with us because we take time to understand what they need.
 Then we build a suitable solution that fits their budget, and deliver it fast with minimum disruption to their business.